 - Add your onions, garlic and alfredo sauce into your pot, stir until combined.
 If you like your shrimp on the well done side add those in now too. (we did, you can see in the photos)

 - Pour in your water or broth and stir until smooth.
+Add peeled jumbo shrimp on top now.
+If you're using really tiny shrimp wait to add those until later.

 - Pour in your uncooked noodles and submerge into the liquid.